Generate data according to a RDF schema

 to be generated following the definitions of the SPHN RDF Schema.

-It showcases examples of SNOMED CT instantiation and a reference to UCUM units.
+It showcases examples of SNOMED CT and UCUM codes instantiation.

 @prefix rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#> .